kamalemad2002/School-UserAuthentication/README.md

 ## 🚀 How to Run

-1. Open the solution in Visual Studio.
+1. Open the solution in Visual Studio 2022.
 2. Build the project.
 3. Run the project.
 4. Use the UI to register, login, change or reset password.